nuruddeen-ibrahim-sec/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 - Linux networking tools
 - GitHub

+- ## Step 1: Download and Install 7-Zip

+7-Zip was downloaded and installed on the host computer.

+7-Zip was required to extract the compressed cybersecurity lab files before setting up the virtual machine environment.

+### Installation

+1. Download 7-Zip from the official website.
+2. Install 7-Zip on the host computer.
+3. Confirm that the installation completed successfully.
+4. Use 7-Zip to extract the required lab files.

+### Verification

+After installation, 7-Zip was available on the host system and ready to extract the required files.

+> Screenshot: Add a screenshot showing the 7-Zip installation or the extracted lab files here.

 ## Step 2: Install and Configure VirtualBox

 VirtualBox was used to create and manage the virtual machine for the cybersecurity lab.